 How zoning changes by patio surface

 Your surface material affects how you zone.
 On a solid surface like concrete or brick pavers, zoning is straightforward: use an outdoor rug to visually anchor each zone and you're done.
 On a gravel patio, furniture leg stability becomes a real issue since legs sink into loose aggregate.
 A gravel grid system installed under the surface solves this by stabilizing the aggregate and giving furniture legs something firm to rest on.
-If you're styling a gravel patio without a grid, focus heavier furniture on any solid edges or stepping stone areas and keep lightweight pieces on the gravel.
-On a wood or composite deck, you have the most flexibility for furniture arrangement but need to be careful about heavy planters and water pooling under rugs.

 Choosing furniture and surfaces that actually fit